thestippe/thestippe.github.io/_drafts/statistics/gp.md

 ---

-As explained on the [stan user guide](https://mc-stan.org/docs/stan-users-guide/gaussian-processes.html), gaussian processes, for short GPs, is a powerful tool to perform regression.
-A GP assumes that the variable $y$ follows a multivariate normal distribution
+As explained on the [stan user guide](https://mc-stan.org/docs/stan-users-guide/gaussian-processes.html), gaussian processes, for short GPs, is a powerful tool to perform regression, and its underlying assumption is that the variable $y$ follows a multivariate normal distribution

 $$
 y \sim \mathcal{MvN}(m(x), K(x \vert \theta))